vinlab/velocity-docs/README.md

 ## Running Velocity

-Start by setting up Veracode username/password credentials for Velocity.
-Ensure that you have username/password and not API tokens.
+Start by setting up Veracode key/Secret credentials for Velocity.
+Username/passwords are not supported in Velocity.
 In your environment set the following:

 ```
-> export VERACODE_USERNAME=<username>
+> export VERACODE_API_KEY_ID=<API Key ID>
-> export VERACODE_PASSWORD=<username>
+> export VERACODE_API_KEY_SECRET=<API Key Secret>
 ```

 Then, within any folder you wish to scan or as part of your post-build step in your CI, run the following: